Yeni Sahra Stadium

 Yeni Sahra Stadium (Yeni Sahra Stadı) is a football stadium in the Ataşehir district of the city of Istanbul.
-The stadium has a capacity of 700 spectators and was built in 2008.
+The stadium has a capacity of 700 spectators (1000 in 2025) and was built in 2008.
+Stadium was under renovation between 2024-25.

 The stadium is currently used for football matches only, and it is the home ground of Ataşehir Belediyespor women's football team.